-Free-on-board origin sale price - A sale price that reflects the crop's value standardized to the location from which your sales for the crop typically originate.
+Free On Board (FOB) Origin sale price - A sale price that reflects the crop's value standardized to the location from which your sales for the crop typically originate.
 It does not include the value of costs associated with delivering the crop from such location to the buyer.